sola-st/LintQ/INSTALL.md

     ```bash
     git clone <this-repo-github-url>
     ```
-1. Open the [`REQUIREMENTS.md`](REQUIREMENTS.md) file and check that the hardware and software requirements are met.
-If not follow the installation guide there to obtain the correct software dependencies.
+1. Open the [`REQUIREMENTS.md`](REQUIREMENTS.md) file and check that your hardware setup satisfies the recommended requirements.
+Check also that your system has `conda` and `docker` installed.
+If not, follow the installation guide there to obtain the software you need.
+We recommend using an environment that is as close as possible to those we used for our experiments, refer to the  [`REQUIREMENTS.md`](REQUIREMENTS.md) file.
 1. install the Python dependencies via Conda virtual environment from our configuration file [here](virtualenv/conda/environment.yml):
     ```bash
     conda env create -f virtualenv/conda/environment.yml